schneiderfelipe/ellie/README.md

 it writes a specification to the standard output.

 For example,
-running the provider with the `spec` argument would output the following specification:
+executing the function provider with the `spec` argument would output the following specification:

 ```console
 $ python get_current_weather.py spec